Beginners are often uncertain about which programming language to learn first. There are dozens of languages out there.

 The truth is, all the concepts you learn transfer from one language to another.
 The difference between languages is mostly syntactical; you may need to use slightly different names or symbols, but the core programming work is the same.
 Still, there are many good reasons to start with Python.

-Essentially, Python makes programming easier and less painful than most languages, which is motivating and means you'll quickly be able to accomplish meaningful things.
+Essentially, Python makes programming easier than most languages, which is motivating and means you'll quickly be able to accomplish meaningful things.

 I'll elaborate on what makes Python a good first language below.